 King Edward VI School in Stratford-upon-Avon is where William Shakespeare received his formal education more than 400 years ago.
 Each year, since the annual tradition of celebrating the Bard’s birthday began in 1893, the pupils have turned out en masse to participate.
 Pupil numbers have swollen over time to exceed 800 today, creating a memorable sight as part of the spectacle.

 LSD Promotions are a long established Midlands based company that provides quality markets and events.
-The Councils have worked closely with LSD Promotions, who are providing many additional attractions, including the inaugural ‘National Living Statue Competition’ which we believe is exclusive to Stratford-upon-Avon, and is set to become an annual event.
+The Councils have worked closely with LSD Promotions, who are providing many additional attractions, including the very first ‘National Living Statue Competition’ which we believe is exclusive to Stratford-upon-Avon, and is set to become an annual event.

 Royal Shakespeare Company actors perform extracts from the current season.
 The Company also host free activities for the whole family, including storytelling sessions, stage-fighting workshops and the chance to discover how fake scars and bruises are created.
-Visitors are also able to go on theatre tours, enjoy music in the foyer areas and explore the 36 metre high Theatre Tower.
-The RSC is working closely with the Councils, and is providing professional help in the artistic development of the Community Carnival Parade.
+Visitors are also able to go on theatre tours, enjoy music in the foyer areas and explore the 36-metre high Theatre Tower.
+The RSC is working closely with the Councils and is providing professional help in the artistic development of the Community Carnival Parade.

 Shakespeare Birthplace Trust host special events and activities at the Shakespeare Family Homes over the celebratory weekend.

 The Shakespeare Birthday Lunch which is hosted and organised by Mr and Mrs Alan Haigh, specifically upholds the tradition of providing a formal luncheon on the day of the Saturday parades.